tsuyoshi64/tsu-todo/README.md

 todo list
 ```

-The list view shows each task's ID, title, deadline, overdue status, and importance marker.
+The list view draws an organized matrix showing each task's ID, title, deadline, overdue status, and importance marker.

+#### Sorting Rules:
+1. Tasks **with deadlines** group at the top, ordered strictly from closest to farthest date.
+2. If two tasks share the **exact same day**, the important one bubbles above the unimportant one.
+3. Tasks **without deadlines** slide to the bottom, sorted by importance.

 ### Complete a task